 - Step 9 Sauce:

-- Step 10 Using the same saucepan that you browned the rouladens in, add the reserved half onion, garlic, carrot, celery, rosemary, thyme, and nutmeg.
+- Step 10 Using the same saucepan in which you browned the rouladens, add the reserved half onion, garlic, carrot, celery, rosemary, thyme, and nutmeg.
 Stir until golden brown.
 Be sure to scrape the bottom and incorporate the leavings from the browned rouladens.
-Stir and simmer for about 3 minutes.
+Stir and simmer for about 5 minutes.

 - Step 12 Add tomato paste and stir until combined.

 - Step 13 Add the vegetable or beef broth to the mixture.

 - Step 14 Pour the sauce over the rouladens and add the bay leaf.
 Replace the lid.